Asian shares higher in thin holiday trading

 But the BOJ has kept its key lending rate at minus 0.1%, cautious over risks of recession.

-Kuroda told the Keidanren, the country’s most powerful business group, that with economies facing likely downward pressure, and with Japan’s economy not fully recovered from the impacts of the pandemic, the BOJ “deems it necessary to conduct monetary easing and thereby firmly support the economy. …”
+Kuroda told the Keidanren, the country’s most powerful business group, that with economies under pressure from interest rate hikes, the war in Ukraine and other factors, and with Japan’s economy not fully recovered from the impacts of the pandemic, the BOJ “deems it necessary to conduct monetary easing and thereby firmly support the economy. …”

 On Friday, the S&P 500 reversed a 0.7% loss to close 0.6% higher, at 3,844.82.
 With one week left of trading in 2022, the benchmark index is down 19.3% for the year.